alex4u2nv/hypergrowth/Readme.md

 intended process or logic.
 This will go into a matching Controller The reason for this, is so that the interface can be used for multiple projects, where you want the execution to be handled differently.

-`component.interface.interface_one` demonstrates how to setup your interface.
+`example.interface.interface_one` demonstrates how to setup your interface.
 The interface is implemented using [click](https://click.palletsprojects.com/) Click provides a clean way to implement the command line interface, including options, and nested commands.